ecomplus/storefront/README.md

     Almost all (_but not all_) Bootstrap CSS is imported;
     - [`src/index.js`](https://github.com/ecomclub/storefront-twbs/blob/master/src/index.js):
-    Only some components are imported from BootstrapVue/BootstrapNative, we encourage to use only normal Bootstrap CSS classes when no JS is required for the component;
+    Only some components are imported from BootstrapVue/BootstrapNative, you should use only normal Bootstrap CSS classes when no JS is required for the component;

 2. Some animations imported from